2011–2013 Russian protests: Sites and naming of protests

 The two largest protest actions in December 2011 took place on Bolotnaya Square (10 December) and Academician Sakharov Avenue (24 December), and another major protest action is planned on Bolotnaya on 4 February 2012.
 This resulted in the campaigners being dubbed the "Bolotnaya-Sakharov opposition", or taking into account the root meanings, the "swampy-sugar opposition."
 Former Speaker of Russia's State Duma and a leader of the United Russia party Boris Gryzlov advised Russians to "keep away of all those swamps", alluding to the phrase from the Russian film adaptation of Conan Doyle's The Hound of the Baskervilles ("As you value your life or your reason keep away from the moor" in the original book).

 Symbols

 The white ribbon emerged in October 2011 as a symbol of opposition and since the elections has picked up momentum.
 Some Russians have been tying it to their clothing, cars, and other objects, and the motif has appeared on runet and on Twitter.
-By 10 December, the Dozhd television channel was showing a white ribbon by its on-screen logo.
+By 10 December, the TV Rain channel was showing a white ribbon by its on-screen logo.
 The station's owner, Natalya Sindeyeva, explained this as being a sign of "sincerity", rather than "propaganda", and an attempt to be "mediators" instead of simply journalists.
 NTV described 10 December as the day of "white ribbons".

 Vladimir Putin contemptuously referred to the white ribbons used by Russian protesters, comparing them to condoms being used as a symbol of the fight against AIDS.